 Their health did not seem to be because their health services were better.
 Instead, their dietary patterns were found to be the cause of their good health.
 These patterns share features that have been linked with low rates of diseases and long lives in many studies done around the world.

-Unlike the typical American diet, the traditional Mediterranean diet is high in fiber and low in saturated fat.
-However, the Mediterranean diet is not necessarily low in total fat.
-But, the types of fats emphasized in the Mediterranean diet are "healthy" monounsaturated fats, like those found in olive oil, which do not raise cholesterol levels.
+Unlike the American diet, the Mediterranean diet is high in fiber and low in saturated fat.
+It is not low in total fat.
+But, the types of fats in it are healthy monounsaturated fats, like those found in olive oil.
+These fats do not raise cholesterol.

 Canadian Digestive Health Foundation

 Dietitians of Canada

 Mediterranean diet.
 EBSCO DynaMed website.
 Available at:https://www.dynamed.com/management/mediterranean-diet.
 Updated January 21, 2020.
 Accessed February 12, 2020.

 Mediterranean diet.
 American Heart Association website.
 Available at https://www.heart.org/en/healthy-living/healthy-eating/eat-smart/nutrition-basics/mediterranean-diet.
 Updated January 9, 2020.
 Accessed February 12, 2020.